Go-Live Checklist

 endpoint.

-- If you have not licensed AEM as a Cloud Service Sites, you can use your existing self-managed CDN such as Cloudflare, Fastly, Akamai, or Cloudfront (see below).
+- If you have not licensed AEM Sites as a Cloud Service, you can use your existing self-managed CDN such as Cloudflare, Fastly, Akamai, or Cloudfront (see below).

-- If you have licensed AEM as a Cloud Service Sites, you are encouraged to use the Adobe-managed CDN included in your service.
+- If you have licensed AEM Sites as a Cloud Service, you are encouraged to use the Adobe-managed CDN included in your service.

 Ideally the CDN configuration is tested in a staging environment to make sure that everything works as expected, which includes redirects from www to APEX and vice-versa.